What to do if your vehicle is clamped

 Parking charges and fines can still be issued on private land.

-A new Independent Appeals Service has been set up to enable motorists who feel that they have been treated unfairly to have their cases reviewed by an independent adjudicator.
+The Parking on Private Land Appeals service (POPLA) enables motorists who feel that they have been treated unfairly to have their cases reviewed by an independent adjudicator.